jongmine/jongmine/README.md

 - 🎓 I'm currently studying Computer Science and Engineering at Incheon National University.
 - 🌱 At present, I’m learning Java and Spring.
+- 📝 I'm also delving into fundamental CS concepts including Operating Systems, Data Communications, and Databases.
 - 🎯 My ultimate goal is to become a backend developer.
 - 🎸 In my spare time, I enjoy playing the guitar.
 - 📫 Please feel free to reach me at jongmine.ch@gmail.com!